 The Hydro Cup Watering Stake delivers water below the surface of the soil directly to the plant’s root zone.
 Just remove the cover and fill up the cup with 2.5 liters of water.
 The water will slowly seep through the terracotta stake.
 Not a drop of water is wasted.

-Greenhouse Accessories: Grow lights
+Best Greenhouse Heaters and Accessories: Grow lights

 We’ve assembled a selection of supplemental lighting choices.
 Click here to check pricing and availability.